Teletubbies: Release

 On 31 March 1997, the first episode of Teletubbies aired on BBC2 on the CBBC programming block.
 It filled a time slot previously held by Playdays.
 This schedule change initially received backlash from parents, but the show was not moved.
 The programme's unconventional format quickly received attention from the media, and it was attracting two million viewers per episode by August.
 In February 1998, The Sydney Morning Herald noted that it had "reached cult status" in less than a year on the air.

 Teletubbies has been aired in over 120 countries in 45 different languages.
 In the United States, the series airs on Nickelodeon's sister channel, the Nick Jr. Channel.
 Episodes were also released through the Nick Jr. mobile application and on-demand services.
 The original series returned to the United States on 25 May 2016, when every episode was added to the Noggin streaming service, including episodes that had never aired in America before.
-It aired on PBS Kids in the United States from 6 April 1998 to 29 August 2008.
+It aired on PBS Kids in the United States from 6 April 1998 to 29 August 2008, after acquiring the show from BBC in 1997.
 BBC Studios channels carry the series in most of Africa, Asia and Poland.
 A Spanish dub airs on Clan in Spain.
 In Greece, the series airs on Nickelodeon Greece.
 NPO Zappelin carries the show in the Netherlands and MTVA airs it in Hungary.
 In Australia and New Zealand, the series airs on CBeebies Australia and ABC Kids.
+In New Zealand alone, the series first aired on 16 March 1998 on TV3 two times a day, in the morning and afternoon slots for children.
+Bettina Hollings, its director of programming, had spent a day at the filming location in September 1997 and had even owned a set of soft toys of the main characters.
 JimJam's Benelux feed airs the series and Ultra airs it in Serbia.
 Teletubbies also airs on SIC in Portugal and e-Junior in the Middle East.
 In Singapore, the series aired over-the-air on Premiere 12 six days a week, attracting by mid-1998 an audience of 78,000 viewers, and twice a week on cable, on the Eureka Learning Channel.
 The series also gave a notable subscription drive for Singapore Television Twelve's magazine, owing to Teletubby plush toys sweepstakes.

-A redubbed version of the 2015 reboot premiered on Netflix on 14 November 2022 featuring Tituss Burgess.
+A redubbed version of the 2015 reboot premiered on Netflix on 14 November 2022 featuring Tituss Burgess as the narrator.
+Julia Pulo serves as the host of the show's Tummy Tales segments.
+The series consisted of 26 12-minute episodes.